Radiative Transfer: Asymptotic Solutions of the Kinetic Equation of Radiation Propagation, $n$th Order Asymptotic Approximation and Improved Boundary Conditions: Conclusions

+into the energy transfer equation and into the momentum transfer equation; dependence of radiation intensity on the angle appears in the first order of the approximation precision [see the equation \eqref{I_1}], nevertheless, due to vertically breaking profile of thermal waves in the radiation heat conduction approximation, it is necessary to use systematically limitations on radiation mean free paths similar to the equations \eqref{rep_l_t} and \eqref{rep_l_s} on fronts of thermal waves, what forces to doubt the possibility of the correct description of angular distribution of radiation intensity in the radiation heat conduction approximation as the result of reduction of the approximation precision in the general case. \end{enumerate}

-The improved boundary conditions, obtained from the asymptotic solution of the kinetic equation of radiation propagation for optically thick medium, can be used instead of existing boundary conditions (at outer and inner boundaries) in calculations of radiation propagation in the asymptotic approximation of the $n$-order, in the multigroup diffusion approximation and in the still widely-used approximation of radiation heat conduction.
+Boundary conditions of proper order of the asymptotic precision shall be used in calculations of radiation propagation when the new $n$th order asymptotic approximation or the diffusion approximation and the radiation heat conduction approximation of increased precision are used.